Obtenez 3 recommandations concrètes pour votre site e-commerce

 Don’t neglect this aspect: in addition to being mandatory, it inspires confidence.

-10. Testing before going live An essential phase before publication.
+An essential phase before publication.
 Here’s what you need to test:

 • All links work